tderrien/FEELnc/README.md

 ### Note:
 A bash script *utils/FEELnc_pipeline.sh* is provided to run the three steps in one command line.
-This script is made to be used on a GTF file without lncRNA file, filter candidates only on mRNA annotation and using the shuffle mode.
+This script is made to be used on a GTF file without lncRNA file.
+It filters candidates only on mRNA annotation, keeps antisense monoexonic transcripts and uses the shuffle mode.
 Feel free to modify it at your convenience.
-To run the toy example:
+To run on the toy example:

 	cd test/